What is the US NATO Tempest

 TEMPEST deals with radiated electromagnetic waves of equipment (both radiated and conducted) and assesses the eavesdropping risk.

-All electrical and electronic equipment generates electromagnetic radiation.
-In EMC, radiation from data processing equipment, such as Laptops or mobile phones contain sensitive information that can be easily intercepted.
+All electrical and electronic equipment generates electromagnetic radiation (EMC).
+In EMC, radiation from data processing equipment, such as Laptops, Industrial Monitors or Military Touch Screen Displays, contains sensitive information that can be easily intercepted.

 A receiver can interpret these signals undetected without direct access to the original device.